grantg2k/freqtrade/docs/exchanges.md

 }
 ```

-The implementation is minimal and may not support all features provided by the
-official platform.
+The implementation supports market information, tickers, OHLCV data, trade
+history and order management through dedicated REST calls.
+Because Kinesis is
+not supported by ccxt, these methods rely on custom endpoints and may still be
+incomplete.
+Further work might be required to achieve full feature parity with
+other exchanges.

 ## All exchanges